gregnar/the_pivot/README.md

 access.
 This project was built targeting *mobile web* where appropriate.

-####Important note

-There is currently a PostgreSQL encoding error raised when seeding the database using Ruby 2.2.0.
-To rectify this, switch to Ruby 2.1.*.
-If you are using RVM, this can be acheived by typing <code>rvm use</code>, followed by your preferred pre-2.2.0 version of Ruby, in the command line.
-For example: <code>rvm use 2.1.5</code>.

 ##Viewing the site locally

 **Warning:** The following will only work if you're willing to create a `.env` file containing your own information for Amazon Web Services' S3 storage service.
 If not, please visit our live site (the address for which is found at the beginning of this README).
 If so, clone this repo and create a file called `.env` at the top level of the project directory.
 The contents of this file should be in the following format: